Financial management: Relationship with other areas of finance

 Two areas of finance directly overlap financial management:

 (i) Managerial finance is the (academic) branch of finance concerned with the managerial application of financial techniques;

 (ii) Corporate finance is mainly concerned with the longer term capital budgeting, and typically is more relevant to large corporations.

 Investment management, also related, is the professional asset management of various securities (shares, bonds and other securities/assets).

 In the context of financial management, the function sits with treasury; usually the management of the various short-term financial legal instruments (contractual duties, obligations, or rights) appropriate to the company's cash- and liquidity management requirements.
 See Treasury management § Cash and liquidity management and Chief Investment Officer.

 The term "financial management" refers to a company's financial strategy, while personal finance or financial life management refers to an individual's management strategy.
-A financial planner, or personal financial planner, is a professional who prepares financial plans here.
+A financial planner, or personal financial planner, is a professional who prepares financial plans.

 Financial management systems

 Financial management systems are the software and technology used by organizations to connect, store, and report on assets, income, and expenses.

-See Financial modeling § Accounting and Financial planning and analysis for discussion.
+These provide the modeling, collaboration and workflow capabilities that spreadsheets cannot sustain at scale.